 - 1.1 Historic Saloon Cars are production saloon cars marketed before 31st December 1979.
-Cars must be out of production for 20 years. - 1.2 Cars must have a valid signed and MSA stamped Historic Technical Passport available for inspection at all events. - 1.3 The responsibility to prove eligibility is that of the entrant at all times. - 1.4 Any aspect of a car not detailed as permitted is deemed not to be permitted.
+Cars must be out of production for 20 years. - 1.2 Cars must have a signed and valid MSA stamped and registered Historic Technical Passport available for inspection at all events. - 1.3 The responsibility to prove eligibility is that of the entrant at all times. - 1.4 Any aspect of a car not detailed as permitted is deemed not to be permitted.
 (Refer GCR226) - 1.5 Competitors wanting to build a "recreation" racing car must first submit a detailed pre build sheet to the HMC for approval before commencing the build.
 The recreation must be an exact copy of the original in every respect.